RazorOp/razorops-web/_newsletter/razorops-cicd-newsletter-4.md

 ---
-title: Container Native DevOps & CICD Newsletter 4 |  RazorOps
+title: Container Native DevOps & CICD Newsletter 4
 description: Read all about The Kubernetes released version 1.24 of Stargazer, its updates and features.
 Subscribe to get the latest updates on container-native & DevOps news here.